BP hears arguments for Rikers land use

 Farrell said the city is “looking for creativity” from a design team that is going to be bidding on the project and looking for what other outdoor space can be incorporated into the sites based on infrastructure.

-He said requests for proposals and requests for qualifications are being prepared for issuance and though there’s not yet a date for when they’ll be released, they are on schedule for the 2026 deadline.
+He said requests for proposals and qualifications are being prepared for issuance and though there’s not yet a date for when they’ll be released, they are on schedule for the 2026 deadline.

 Lee also asked about what power grid will be used for the jail in Kew Gardens.